Religion in the United Kingdom: Censuses

-The statistics for current religion (not religion of upbringing where also asked) from the 2011 census and the corresponding statistics from the 2001 census are set out in the tables below.
+The statistics for current religion (not religion of upbringing where also asked) from the 2021, 2011 and 2001 censuses are set out in the tables below.

-Religious affiliation (%) in the UK according to the censuses 2001–2

 Surveys

 Religious affiliations of UK citizens are recorded by regular surveys, the four major ones being the UK Census, the Labour Force Survey, the British Social Attitudes survey and the European Social Survey.
 The different questions asked by these surveys produced different results: